-However, the sea remains a central space that separates but connects the Latin, Byzantine and Muslim worlds because trade continues despite everything.
-On the eastern side, the Abbasid caliphate will move its capital to Baghdad, ideally located at the crossroads of the maritime and land routes of "silk".
+However, the sea remains a central space which separates but connects the Latin, Byzantine and Muslim worlds because trade continues despite everything.
+On the eastern side, the Abbasid caliphate will move its capital to Baghdad, ideally located at the crossroads of maritime and land routes of "silk".

-The wealth of the Venetians depends almost entirely on its trade with its Levantine or Egyptian partners.
-Spices, herbs, silk, ivory, precious stones and porcelains pass through Venice from Alexandria, Damascus or Beirut.
-For Europeans, the Indian Ocean was still inaccessible and the story of Marco Polo's trip to 13st s. feeds all dreams.
+The wealth of the Venetians depends almost entirely on their trade with their Levantine or Egyptian partners.
+Spices, aromatics, silk, ivory, precious stones, porcelains pass through Venice from Alexandria, Damascus or Beirut.
+For Europeans, the Indian Ocean was still inaccessible and the account of Marco Polo's trip to 13st s. feeds all dreams.
 One of the most valuable testimonies on the Indian Ocean is that of Ibn Battuta, who made a journey of about twenty years, visiting, among others, Persia, India, Ceylon, Sumatra, China and China.
 East coast of Africa.
 Under the Emperor Yongle of the Ming, Admiral Zheng-He (1371-1433) undertakes a journey that will take him to the Red Sea and East Africa from which he will bring a giraffe offered to the emperor.

 Until 15st s. the contribution of Arab countries through trade is fundamental.
 Chinese silks were in high demand but Gujarat printed cotton goods are among the most important exchange products.
 Rhino horns, ostrich eggs, turtle shells, Seychelles nuts will feed curios cabinets until 17st s.
 Enamelled glasses from the Middle East and Egypt will serve as models for Venetian workshops and, from 15st s.
 Venice will export its production to Muslim countries.
-Half of the Venetian trade is with the Mamelukes of Egypt and the inlaid metal objects (damasquiné) come from Damascus or Cairo.
-The lustered ceramic with metallic reflections is a good example of cross-cutting techniques between East and West.
-Of Iraqi origin, the production develops in various countries around the Mediterranean but it is especially the workshops of Malaga in Spain which are essential and will give the idea to the Italians of Faenza to produce a lustered ceramic.
-Cobalt oxide, the "mohammedan blue", from Persia is used in earthenware from the Middle East from 9st s. and will prevail with the import of Chinese porcelain from the Yuan Dynasty (1279-1368), then the Ming (1368-1644).
-All the courts of Europe but also the Ottoman sultans and the Persian sovereigns dispute this porcelain "blue and white".
+Half of the Venetian trade is done with the Mameluks of Egypt and the objects in inlaid metal (damascened) come from Damascus or Cairo.
+The lustrous ceramic with metallic reflections offers a fine example of a crossover of techniques between East and West.
+Of Iraqi origin, production is developing in various countries around the Mediterranean, but it is especially the workshops of Malaga in Spain that are essential and will give the idea to the Italians of Faenza to produce a lustrous ceramic.
+Cobalt oxide, "Mahometan blue", from Persia was used in Middle Eastern earthenware from the 9st s. and will impose itself with the importation of Chinese porcelain from the Yuan dynasty (1279-1368), then that of the Ming (1368-1644).
+All the courts of Europe but also the Ottoman sultans and the Persian sovereigns are fighting over this "blue and white" porcelain.
 Chinese artisans will even go so far as to create specific models and decorations to suit the tastes of their foreign customers.
-But the opposite, occurs when workshops in Europe and Muslim countries produce faience whose decor is inspired by Chinese models.
+But the reverse occurs when workshops in Europe and Muslim countries produce earthenware whose decoration is inspired by Chinese models.

 From 1488, the Portuguese double the Cape of Good Hope with Bartolomeu Dias and discover the Indian Ocean.
 Vasco de Gama (1469-1524) between 1497 and 1503 will undertake several trips and allow the establishment of counters, from India to Malaysia, and the creation of a true colony in Goa at the end of 16st s.
 The Lusitanian merchants are present in all Asian ports and thanks to them, the company of Jesus will also undertake an evangelization of the Indian Ocean that will not always be angelic.
 Portuguese caravels shipped ivory to Africa to sell in India and Asia.
 The Portuguese are commissioning works (ivory-encrusted furniture and ivory religious statues) that they are selling in Europe, and Indo-Portuguese art from Goa has been very successful until 17st s.